Houston's Line of Duty Firefighters

 Buried: Forest Park Cemetery, Lawndale, Section I, Plot 248, Space 4627

-Aaron O’Brien, five months into his career, died along with Michael Ward when Engine 19 was dispatched to a house fire at Quitman Street and Clark Street.
-When crossing the double railroad tracks at Gregg Street, a short distance from Fire House No. 19, they were hit by a Southern Pacific Railroad locomotive.
-Buildings at the crossing obstructed the view of an oncoming train and the red lights and the
+Aaron O’Brien, five months into his career, died along with Michael Ward when Engine 19 was dispatched to a house fire located at Quitman Street and Clark Street.
+When crossing the double railroad tracks at Gregg Street, a short distance from Fire House No. 19, they were hit by a Southern Pacific Railroad Train.
+Buildings at the crossing obstructed the view of the oncoming train and neither the red lights nor the arms at the crossing were

 Patrick O’Hara